nodejs/nodejs.dev/README.md

   11.  **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project.
 (You won’t change this file directly).

-  12.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+  12.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc.).
 This manifest is how npm knows which packages to install for your project.

   13.  **`README.md`**: A text file containing useful reference information about your project.